 If you are taking public transportation and find yourself jammed in like a sardine, carry your bags on your front.
 If another passenger makes an unusually big effort to sit/stand next to you, turn away such that your belongings are facing away from them.

 7. Pay attention to each other’s belongings.

-If one person is taking pictures, the other person should be aware of who is nearby and watch that person's backpack.
+If one person is taking pictures, the other person should be aware of who is nearby and watch for any suspicious people approaching.